MBU-official/mca_python_course_content_2025/docs/source/module1_features_and_history_of_python.rst

 ------------

 This module covers the history and key features of the Python programming language.
-It is designed for MCA-level students to provide a strong foundation for further study and practical application.
+It is designed for university-level students to provide a strong foundation for further study and practical application.

 --------------